trigram-mrp/fractureiser/docs/tech.md

 # Other Stuff

-More details are available in the live Stage-3 reversal doc: https://hackmd.io/5gqXVri5S4ewZcGaCbsJdQ
+More details are available in the live Stage 3 reversal doc: https://hackmd.io/5gqXVri5S4ewZcGaCbsJdQ

 When the second C&C server was stood up, a deobfuscated version of Stage 3 was accidentally served for around 40 minutes.